damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ### FOR MARKETING ONLY

-1. [ ] Patricio/Amara: Remove from Tweetdeck.
+1. [ ] Patricio: Remove from Tweetdeck.

 ### FOR SALES AND FINANCE ONLY